AcademySoftwareFoundation/openexr/README.md

 The Python bindings in PyIlmBase support Python 2 and Python 3.

+## Developer Quick Start

+See [INSTALL](INSTALL.md) for instructions on downloading and building OpenEXR from source.

 ## Resources

-* Main web page: http:://www.openexr.com
+* Website: http:://www.openexr.com

 * GitHub repository: http://www.github.com/openexr/openexr